 Here a few images from the day, a wedding on the river and at the Westminster Boating Base…

-( Plus a ‘it’s a small world/coincidences’ note : Arriving at the house to start the coverage, the door was opened by Anna’s father, Andrew, who immediately said “I know you!”
+(Plus a ‘it’s a small world/coincidences’ note: Arriving at the house to start the coverage, the door was opened by Anna’s father, Andrew, who immediately said: “I know you!”
 It turned out he was a former colleague from my days as a photographer at The Times.
 Furthermore, as the tennis correspondent, my first photograph published in the newspaper was a tennis shot – easy to remember as the first.
-I was actually on work experience at the time and uniquely only ‘shadowed’ one of the photographers, as was the norm, a couple of times – instead I was sent out to cover stories on my own.
-I got about half a dozen images in the paper over the two weeks, including one on the front page, was told to bring in my portfolio at the end of the time and started working there the following weekend.
-Small world! )
+I was actually on work experience at the time and uniquely only ‘shadowed’ one of the photographers, as was the norm, a couple of times.
+Instead, the picture editor sent me out to cover stories on my own.
+I got about half a dozen images in the paper over the two weeks, after the first week was extended.
+Including one on the front page.
+I was told to bring in my portfolio at the end of the time and started working there, as a photojournalist, the following weekend.
+Small world!)